jmarceno/Lunarium/planning/ballista_job_plan.md

    - Add animation for thrown traps

 3. **combatSystem.lua**:
-   - Extend combat initialization to check for pre-applied trap effects
+   - Extend combat initialization to check for pre-applied trap effects using data stored by `dungeon.lua`.
-   - Implement pre-combat status application (can reuse existing status system)
+   - Implement pre-combat status application (can reuse existing status system, applying effects as defined in `skill_definitions.lua` for the specific trap).

 #### For Ballista Master
 1. **minionManager.lua/minion.lua**:
-   - Add a new "BALLISTA" minion type (or extend existing types)
+   - Add a new "BALLISTA" minion type.
-   - Add ammo/charge tracking
+   - Add `ammo`, `maxAmmo`, and `needsReload` properties to minion structure (specifically for Ballista, or generalized if other minions might use ammo).
+   - Add `reloadBallista(ballista)` function to `minionManager.lua` to reset ammo and `needsReload` status.
-   - Add functions for reloading and modifying ballista properties
+   - Add functions for modifying ballista properties (attack type, etc.).

 2. **minionFunctions.lua**:
    - Extend minion turn execution to handle ammo checks